 - Team – Border Buddies Haines/Whitehorse 3:11:17 (Thom Ely, Haley Henderson, Antonia Manolis)

 - 1st Wayne Smyth Whitehorse 3:35:18

 We’ve updated the Full Results so all racers can see their split times., and the Steering Committee has already been meeting to plan out next year’s race, which is anticipated to double or triple in size.
 The 2nd Annual CCT will take place on July 1st.
-Please stay tuned to this website to find out the date of the race and the pre-race meeting.
+Please stay tuned to this website to find out the date of the pre-race meeting.
 Here’s a link to the gallery, and please send us your best photos if you want them added to the page.

 We really enjoyed meeting so many of you and hope to see you in Haines again next year.